 Use the Map Toolbar at the bottom of the window to customize the appearance of the map.
 You can adjust the map opacity and icon size; you can also toggle the street names, landmarks and grayscale for the map background.

-1. Collision Diagram Panel
+1. Crash Diagram Panel

 If you want to print the diagram, click the Print Preview button in the top-right corner of the information panel.

 The print preview window is preset to a regular 8.5 x 11 inch portrait view.
 The map information, mapping summary, and legend are displayed at the top of the page.
-The map shows the symbols for the collisions you had selected.
+The map shows the symbols for the crashes you had selected.
 You can also adjust the map view by panning and zooming in/out on the map.
-To go back to the Collision Diagram tool, click on the Exit Print Preview button.
+To go back to the Crash Diagram tool, click on the Exit Print Preview button.
 Otherwise, you can now Print the page.

 In Map Information, you can enter information about the location, time period, and agency in their respected text fields.
 These will be included in the print-out.